 Your first step should be to speak to your child's subject teachers.
-If you feel that additional support is needed beyond the universal level of provision, please contact the Special Educational Needs Coordinator (SENCo), Ms Sarah Uttley.
+If you feel that additional support is needed beyond the universal level of provision, please contact the Special Educational Needs Coordinator (SENCo), Ms R Mitchell - r.mitchell@stowhigh.com.